No-OnE-Kn0wS-Me/otouto/README.md

-﻿WIP, refer to the (outdated) readme in the main branch for now.
+﻿WIP, refer to the (outdated) readme in the main branch for now

+okyeg